PickNikRobotics/rosparam_shortcuts-release/README.md

 Quickly load variables from rosparam with good command line error checking.

-This package enforces the philosphy that there should be no default parameters - everything must be defined by the user in yaml files (or launch files or where ever) otherwise your program should not run.
+This package enforces the philosophy that there should be no default parameters - everything must be defined by the user in yaml files (or launch files or where ever) otherwise your program should not run.
 This helps debug why something isn't working correctly - it will tell you exactly what rosparameters are missing.

 Features:
  - Outputs all loaded data into consule using ROS_DEBUG, so you won't see it unless you turn it on